pytorch/xla/API_GUIDE.md

 single device snippet:

 - `xmp.spawn()` creates the processes that each run an XLA device.
-- `ParallelLoader` loads the training data onto each device.
+- `MpDeviceLoader` loads the training data onto each device.
-- `xm.optimizer_step(optimizer)` no longer needs a barrier.
-ParallelLoader automatically creates an XLA barrier that evaluates the graph.
+- `xm.optimizer_step(optimizer)` consolidates the gradients between cores and issues the XLA device step computation.

 The model definition, optimizer definition and training loop remain the same.